sxxxhjjj/666/README.md

     UpdateFarmAstroReviveTimerArmed(reviveTimer)

     if reviveTimer == 5 and FarmAstroReviveTimerArmed == true then
-        if ForceGodModeOnce("Farm Astro bottom lock Revive Timer") then FarmAstroBottomGodTriggered = true
+        if ForceGodModeOnce("Farm Astro 底部锁定复活计时器") then
+            FarmAstroBottomGodTriggered = true
             FarmAstroReviveGodTriggered = true
             FarmAstroReviveTimerArmed = false